phalcon-orphanage/docs/zh/api/Phalcon_Mvc_Model_Query_Status.rst

 Class **Phalcon\\Mvc\\Model\\Query\\Status**
 ============================================

+*implements* :doc:`Phalcon\\Mvc\\Model\\Query\\StatusInterface <Phalcon_Mvc_Model_Query_StatusInterface>`

 This class represents the status returned by a PHQL statement like INSERT, UPDATE or DELETE.
 It offers context information and the related messages produced by the model which finally executes the operations when it fails

 .. code-block:: php